QianJin2013/android-gcc-toolchain/README.md

 ```
 android-gcc-toolchain ARCH <<< "./configure --dest-cpu=ARCH --dest-os=android --without-snapshot --without-inspector --without-intl --openssl-no-asm && make"
 ```
+The *ARCH* means arm,arm64,x86,x64, and mipsel.
+The `--openssl-no-asm` can be omitted if openssl correctly support asm for the ARCH.

-To perfectly build without losing any functionality, you can:
+**To perfectly build without losing any functionality**, you can:

 - on Mac<a name="build-nodejs-for-android-perfectly-on-mac"></a>